Medium modifications to jet angularities using SCET with Glauber gluons: Factorization Theorem for Angularities

-The hard function is observable-independent and only depends on the initial colliding particles.
-To next-to-leading order (NLO), this has been worked out explicitly in Refs.~\cite{Aversa:1988vb,Jager:2002xm}.
-The other ingredients appearing in the factorization theorem of \eq{eq:fact} are the hard matching function ${\cal H}_{c\to i}$ and the observable dependent jet and the soft functions, ${\cal J}$ and $\cal S$.
-The hard matching function, ${\cal H}_{c\to i}$, gives the matching coefficient for the transition from the parton generated at hard scattering, $c$, to the jet initiating parton $i$.
-This includes the effect of parton $c$ radiating any number of partons that are not contained inside the jet of radius $R$.
-This has been computed to the desired NLO accuracy in Ref.~\cite{Kang:2016ehg}.
-Finally, the jet and soft functions describe the dynamics of collinear and soft radiation inside the jet. $\tau_a^{c,s}$ is the angularity in the collinear and soft sectors and the total jet angularity $\tau_a$ is given by the sum of the two, $\tau_a = \tau_a^c + \tau_a^s$.
-The symbol $\otimes$ in the final line of \eq{eq:fact} represents convolutions over the measurement observable $\tau_a$.
+Finally, $\tau_a^{n,s}$ is the angularity in the collinear and soft sectors, and the total jet angularity $\tau_a$ is given by the sum of the two, $\tau_a = \tau_a^n + \tau_a^s$.
+The symbol $\otimes$ in the final line of \eq{eq:AAfact} represents convolutions over the measurement observable $\tau_a$.
 Note that, in principle, the jet function will also be a function of the jet radius $R$.
-However, as it was shown in Ref.~\cite{Ellis:2010rwa} that the leading power divergent contribution to the jet function does not depend on the jet boundary $R$ to NLO accuracy, therefore we suppress this dependence in the jet function.
-A naive way to understand this is as follows; since the jet function describes collimated radiation, it is expected to be insensitive to the jet boundary.
+However, it was shown in Ref.~\cite{Ellis:2010rwa} that the leading power divergent contribution to the jet function does not depend on the jet boundary $R$ to NLO accuracy.
+Therefore, we suppress this dependence in the jet function.

-The fixed-order jet and soft functions can be evaluated from an operator definition, for both quark and gluon-initiated jets.
-More specifically, the jet function has the operator form

-with $N_c=3$ and $\omega$ being the large momentum component of the initial quark or gluon that evolves into a collimated jet of partons.
-The jet function using this definition was previously computed in Ref.~\cite{Kang:2018qra}.
-However, as we show in the next section that the same fixed-order jet function can also be equivalently computed utilizing the QCD splitting functions and taking the collinear limit of the cross-section~\cite{Ritzmann:2014mka}.